Manikandan-Parasuraman/kafka-setup-python/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### GNU GPL v3.0 Summary

+Permissions:
+- Commercial use
+- Distribution
+- Modification
+- Patent use
+- Private use

+Conditions:
+- Disclose source
+- License and copyright notice
+- Same license
+- State changes

+Limitations:
+- Liability
+- Warranty

+For the full license text, visit: https://www.gnu.org/licenses/gpl-3.0.en.html